Reading Room: Our Village Hall

 The Reading Room is leased from Buckland Estates by St Mary’s Church Parochial Church Council, and is managed on its behalf by the Reading Room Management Committee.

 The Reading Room is in Old Road, a short distance from the village shop.
-For anyone using satellite navigation please enter RH3 7DY.
+For anyone using satellite navigation please enter RH3 7EG.

 What are the Facilities

-The Reading Room does not have a car park.
-Visitors are requested to park with consideration for local residents and businesses, to respect any notices that reserve space for customers or residents and not to obstruct any footpaths, driveway entrances or private roads.
+The Reading Room does not have a car park and on street parking in the village is limited.
+Visitors are asked to park with consideration for local residents and businesses, to ensure access to driveways to private homes is not obstructed and not to park on footpaths or bridleways.